-5 Outlook - Lessons learned
+5. Outlook-Lessons Learned

-833 The direct environmental impacts of CDR options can be anticipated based on information already available for the different land management practices related to biomass 834 835 production.
-However, for future assessments it is critical to address potential indirect environmental impacts across regional and global scales in particular when upscaling CDR 836 837 measures.
+The direct environmental impacts of CDR options can be anticipated based on information already available for the different land management practices related to biomass production.
+However, for future assessments it is critical to address potential indirect environmental impacts across regional and global scales in particular when upscaling CDR measures.

-In terms of technological maturity of analyzed CDR options, biological options represent the 838 highest readiness for a near-term upscaling.
-Some of the BECC options are also technically 839 ready but face legal constraints and lack of infrastructure for CO2 transportation and geological 840 storage in Germany.
-DACC concepts additionally involve a high renewable energy demand, 841 which is expected to be accessible only in the longer term.
-842 transaction costs and opportunity costs related to the implementation of CDR measures pose an important barrier to many of the CDR options.
-Their potential "invisibility" compared to market costs (e.g., for energy, labor, feedstocks and other inputs) bears the risk of being overlooked in the evaluation of CDR options.
-Therefore, (political) decision-makers should be aware of this potential evaluation bias and make sure that these non-market costs are carefully considered as potential evaluation bias and make sure that these non-market costs are carefully considered awell.
+In terms of technological maturity of analyzed CDR options, biological options represent the highest readiness for a near-term upscaling.
+Some of the BECC options are also technically ready but face legal constraints and lack of infrastructure for CO_2 transportation and geological storage in Germany.
+DACC concepts additionally involve a high renewable energy demand, which is expected to be accessible only in the longer term.